melonproject-archive/documentation/chapters/exchanges.md

 #### Description

-This contract is the exchange adapter to the Ethfinex Exchange contract and serves as the interface from a water<b>melon</b> fund to the Ethfinex Exchange for purposes of exchange of asset tokens listed on the Ethfinex Exchange.
+This contract is the exchange adapter to the Ethfinex Exchange contract and serves as the interface from a Melon fund to the Ethfinex Exchange for purposes of exchange of asset tokens listed on the Ethfinex Exchange.
 &nbsp;

 #### Inherits from